Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 43: February 21th, 2017

+**Today's Progress**: Continued with my accountability keeper project.

+**Thoughts**: Expanded the project a bit.
+Can now select a single day and open up a new page for it.
+Had to handle some power outages so couldn't do much else tonight.

 ### Day 42: February 20th, 2017

 **Today's Progress**: Continued with my accountability keeper project.